Mussels in White Sauce

-There was a time when Mussels in White Sauce were all the buzz on where to find the ‘Best’ in the Philly region, with particular attention to those smaller joints sprinkled throughout the tightly woven streets of South Philadelphia, and then in the summer, on to the Jersey shore.
+There was a time when Mussels in White Sauce were all the buzz on where to find the ‘Best’ in the Philly region with particular attention to those smaller joints sprinkled throughout the tightly woven streets of South Philadelphia and then in the summer along the Jersey shore.

-Among many, the ‘Best Mussels in White Sauce’ commonly meant, who made the tastiest garlicky, spicy, intoxicating scented liquor that cooked the mussels, that once simmered, were then served in big bowls alongside round, brown wicker baskets piled high with crusty Italian bread slices for ravenously dipping and soaking up these juices in between working ones way through the black, shiny, oval mollusks with big plump interiors.
+Among many ‘Best Mussels in White Sauce’ commonly meant who made the tastiest garlicky, spicy, intoxicating scented liquor simmered then served in big bowls alongside round, brown wicker baskets piled high with crusty Italian bread slices for ravenous dipping and soaking up the juices all between working ones way through the black, shiny, oval mollusks with big plump interiors.

-A fun meal to share around the table with friends and family most any season of the year, a little wine, and lots and lots of crusty Italian bread piled high for dipping and soaking up the garlicky, spicy, intoxicating scented liquor of full flavored juices, which after all, provides the real buzz in the flavor pleasure profile for most folks when it comes to cooking up a pot of the best Mussels in White Sauce.
+A fun meal to share around the table with friends and family most any season of the year, a little wine, and lots and lots of crusty Italian bread piled high for dipping and soaking up the garlicky, spicy, intoxicating scented full flavored juices all enhance the flavor profile when it comes to cooking up a pot of the best around Mussels in White Sauce.

 - 5 pounds mussels

 - 3 tablespoons olive oil

 - 6-8 cloves garlic, chopped fine

 - 1/2 cup fresh chopped parsley

 - Clean mussels, remove side beards, rinse, keep iced and chilled until cooking time